 Espen has later studied the RNA genes relation to breast cancer at the Radium Hospital in Norway.

-Since May 2019 he has been acting leader of section for etiology research.
+From May 2019 to 2020 he was the acting leader of section for etiology research.
+He recently joined the section for molecular epidemiology and infections.